dominictabeta/getdataweek4assignment/README.md

+# Getting and Cleaning Data Week 4 assignment
+Submitted by Dominic Tabeta

-# This repo contains the four files:
+This repo contains the four files:
 - README.md: This file that describes the contents of this repo
 - CodeBook.md: This markdown file describes the variables, the data, and the transformations or work performed to clean up the data
 - run_analysis.R: The R script that carries out the data pre-processing, transformations and data cleaning/tidying.